About Conventional Colon Surgery…

 - It is recommended that you shower the night before or morning of the operation.

-- The rectum and colon must be completely empty before surgery.
-Usually, the patient must drink a special cleansing solution.
+- Your surgeon may want your colon and rectum to be completely empty before surgery.
+If this is the case, you must drink a special cleansing solution.
 You may be on several days of clear liquids, laxatives and enemas prior to the operation.

 - Antibiotics by mouth are commonly prescribed.
 Your surgeon or his/her staff will give you instructions regarding the cleansing routine to be used.

 - Follow your surgeon’s instructions carefully.
 If you are unable to take the preparation or the antibiotics, contact your surgeon.

 - If you do not complete the preparation, it may be unsafe to undergo the surgery and it may have to be rescheduled.

 - After midnight the night before the operation, you should not eat or drink anything except medications that your surgeon has told you are permissible to take with a sip of water the morning of surgery.

 - Drugs such as aspirin, blood thinners, anti-inflammatory medications (arthritis medications) and Vitamin E will need to be stopped temporarily for several days to a week prior to surgery.